Ficool

 Walt, listening quietly, allowed himself a faint smile.
 Though only nineteen, he was already among the most strongest knights of Nebura.
 At the age of seventeen, he had earned the title of Stellar Knight, a rank reserved only for the kingdom's strongest.
 His strength was not only physical, he possessed a rare Lun, making him an irreplaceable asset to the kingdom.

-"Princess Rhea, though the road to Hinomoto is long, I believe it will be worth it.
-The land is said to be wondrous, and I am certain Princess Yuna will be delighted to welcome you in person."
+"Princess Rhea," he said, bowing his head slightly, "though the road to Hinomoto is long, I believe the journey will be well worth it.
+The land is said to be truly wondrous, and I'm certain Princess Yuna will be honored to welcome you in person."

 The meeting drew to a close as King Edlen gave Walt his final instructions.
-When all preparations were confirmed, Walt Haevan departed the balcony to make ready for the expedition.
+When all preparations were confirmed, Walt Heavan departed the balcony to make ready for the expedition.

 Rhea remained by her father's side, her gaze fixed on Nexa, who was still training with fiery determination.
 Inside her heart, a quiet vow took shape.
 Though she possessed no Lun and lacked the same training as Nexa, she would find her own path to strength.
 The journey to Hinomoto would mark the beginning of something new, an opportunity to prove herself.